 Step 7: Blend the Layers

 To create a true Grunge Border, you need to manipulate each side of the rectangle, so it doesn’t look uniform.
-In the Layer panel, select Layer Style and Blending Options.
+In the Layer panel, select the Layer Style window and Blending Options after the layer style dialog box.
 Play around with each layer to create slightly different sides until you achieve the result you love!

 Don’t forget to save your work!